-A taxpayer who claimed a deduction for a medical allowance and who is not satisfied with the assessment issued may object to it.
+The taxpayer who claimed an MTC credit or a deduction for a medical allowance and who is not satisfied with the assessment issued may object to it.
 The objection must be in the prescribed form "Notice of Objection" (NOO) which can be obtained via eFiling or at a SARS branch office.
-The NOO, which states the grounds on which the objection is lodged, must reach the relevant SARS branch office where the taxpayer is on register for income tax within 30 business days after the date of the assessment.
+The NOO, which states the grounds on which the objection is lodged, must reach the relevant SARS branch office where the taxpayer is on register for income tax within 30 business days after the date of the assessment, or "due date".31